asdf-format/asdf/docs/asdf/extending/compressors.rst

 Compressor implementation, and defer imports of compression libraries to inside the `Comrpessor.compress` and `Compressor.decompress` methods.
-This will prevent the library from ever being imported when reading ASDF files that to not utilize the Compressor's algorithm.
+This will prevent the library from ever being imported when reading ASDF files that do not utilize the Compressor's algorithm.